mhamano/Qlik-Sense-D3-Tree-Layout/README.md

 # Qlik-Sense-D3-Tree-Layout

 ## Purpose and Description
 This is a Qlik Sense Extension which displays a hierarchical node tree using D3.js.
-Tested on Qlik Sense 3.0.
+This is originally created for a demo app of supply chain risk management to visualize the dependency of multi-tiered suppliers and supplied products.
+This extension is tested on Qlik Sense 3.0.

 ## Screenshots